 What You Will Need If the Power Goes Out

 19. Board Games

-There are a lot fewer ways to entertain your family following a power outage.
-Teach your children some of your favorite board games that you enjoyed playing with your family when you were a young child.
-Having their favorite toys available is important too.
-They will be upset enough just having the power out, so having things that bring them joy is a necessary part of preparation.
+There are fewer ways to entertain your family following a power outage with electric devices unoperable.
+Teach your children some of your favorite board games that you enjoyed playing with your family as a child.
+Having their favorite toys available is essential, too.
+They will be upset enough just having the power out, so having things that bring them joy is necessary for preparation.

 20. Cash

 The businesses in your area may not take debit or credit cards during this time, but they may be accepting cash.
-So it’s a good idea to keep a small stash of money somewhere safely hidden in your home.
-(Just don’t forget that you put it there.)
+So, keeping a small stash of money somewhere safely hidden in your home is a good idea.
+(Don’t forget that you put it there.)
 Make sure you store ones, fives, and tens.
+Often think that ATMs will be working, but that may not be the case.

 21. Gas-Powered Generator

-If you can afford to do so, I’d recommend that you get yourself a generator.
-That way you can keep your lights, refrigerator, and a few other appliances functioning as normal.
-If you get a really high-powered one, you can even have it hooked up to where it keeps your furnace and AC unit working.
-Keep in mind that there are fuel storage issues, and you’ll need room outside your home for the installation.
+If you can afford to do so, I recommend getting yourself a generator.
+That way, you can keep your lights, refrigerator, and other appliances functioning normally.
+If you get a high-powered one, you can have it hooked up to your furnace and AC unit.
+Remember that there are fuel storage issues, and you’ll need room outside your home for the installation.
+Be sure to acquaint yourself with generator safety procedures suggested by the equipment manufacturer.

 22. Other Items to Consider

-• Important family documents – If you have to evacuate, you want to have handy things like insurance policies, bank account records, some medical records, personal identification, and contact lists of doctors, accountants, insurance agents, and others.
-Local maps may also come in handy if you have to evacuate.
+• Important family documents – If you have to evacuate, you want handy things like insurance policies, bank account records, medical records, personal identification, and contact lists of doctors, accountants, insurance agents, etc. Local maps may also come in handy if you have to evacuate.

 • A journal so you can document what you’ve been through, how you managed, and what you’d do differently next time.
 You’ll need a good quality pen or pencil.
 Having family members make notes, including your kids, will help them learn from the experience.

-• A leash, coat, and other supplies to make the experience as easy to deal with as possible by your dog or other pet.
+• A leash, coat, and other supplies to make the experience as easy to deal with as possible for your dog or other pet.

-• A toolbox with any tools you feel may really come in handy during the outage.
-Include some plastic ties and rope or twine since you may need to tie things down so they don’t fly away.
+• Create a toolbox with any tools you feel may come in handy during the outage.
+Include some plastic ties and rope or twine, as you may need to tie things down so they don’t fly away.

+What You Will Need If the Power Goes Out